mick3/milestone_4/README.md

 * Bootstrap's <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/#js">Imported Javascript & JQuery</a> ~ For the Modal and Responsive Navbar expand & collapse functionality.
 * <a href="https://git-scm.com/">Git</a> ~ Installed on local device and integrated to PyCharm as a Plugin to enable version controlling.
 * <a href="https://www.heroku.com/">Heroku</a> ~ A cloud platform as a service enabling deployment for this CRUD application.

+###### Acknowledgements:
+The Boutique Ado example application was used very closely in the development of this application.
+I want to thank my Mentor Ignatius Ukwuoma for his help with this project and all of my other projects.
+Also, I'd like to thank Tutor help for helping me troubleshoot my projects.

+##### Features left to implement (Bugs):
+I still have a problem with getting the 'remove from bag' function to work.
+I have worked endlessly on it but it doesn't seem that I have figured out the answer to make it work.
+Removing an item from the bag only works if you click 'remove' then browse to a different page.
+Then, only then, does it remove the item from the cart.